Nathan Healy

 Solar Installations in Rhode Island

-We’ve mapped every solar installation across America to help you discover the clean energy revolution in your backyard.
-Explore this interactive map to see how many Rhode Island neighbors have already made the switch to solar power!
+We’ve mapped every solar installation across Rhode Island to help you explore the clean energy revolution happening in your community.
+Click any hexagon to discover how many of your neighbors have already made the switch to solar power.

 09